Allegheny-ComputerScience-600-Sum2022/cmpsc-600-senior-thesis-antlet/thesis.md

 Another term that is often used as a replacement for `linter` is `static analysis tool`.
 A list that is comprised of the widely used static analysis tools for every programming language can be found at [this](https://github.com/analysis-tools-dev/static-analysis) GitHub repository.
 Included in this list are three linters that hold high reputations and most closely resemble NamePy.
 These tools are `pylint`, `flake8` and `pycodestyle`.
 Being Python linters, they are intended to catch syntactical and stylistic errors in source code.
 It is important to note, though, that these tools (including NamePy) are largely suggestive in nature.
 The use of linters is not technically required in any instance unless otherwise specified by a manager of a project.
 PEP8 (the official Python style guide) notes that "A style guide is about consistency.
 Consistency with this style guide is important.
 Consistency within a project is more important.
 Consistency within one module or function is most important" [@Pep8].
 This quote suggests that the importance of linting lies in the aspect of consistency.
 In this way, while linters are not required, they are encouraged due to the consistency that they bring.
 Ultimately, the creators of linting tools are able to choose the style guide that they follow.
 This may include rules from PEP8 as well as rules that are not official according to the Python language.
 Despite the rules (as mentioned before) the importance is the consistency that the tool brings. `pylint`, `flake8` and `pycodestyle` are comprised of style guides that many Python developers agree with and depend on.
 For this reason, NamePy will be compared to them in following section.

-# Chapter 3

-# Method of Approach
+# Chapter 3: Method of Approach

 This chapter describes the implementation of NamePy as well as the reasoning behind its design and its output.
 Charts and diagrams are used to demonstrate the flow and structure at both high and low levels.

 ## 3.1 NamePy as a GitHub Action

 NamePy is designed to be used like most popular Python linters.
 That is, it can be used at a local level or by creating a GitHub Action to run upon pushing to a repository.
-Both methods are feasible for novice Python developers, but NamePy as a GitHub Action is a more standardized approach.
+Both methods are feasible for novice Python developers, but NamePy as a GitHub Action is the more standardized approach.
 This is considering that the tool is also aimed at Computer Science professors to implement in their students' projects.
 A discussion about the appropriate implementation level for NamePy can be found later in the chapter.

 Figure *number* shows the general workflow of NamePy being used as a GitHub Action from the perspective of a developer.